influencer marketing instagram

 What type of product can you sell using influencer marketing?

 Don’t fall into the trap of thinking that influencer marketing is only good for physical products.
-There are plenty of businesses who have had huge success using Instagram influencers to promote services, digital products, books – all sorts really.
-It doesn’t matter what you are promoting – what matters is finding an influencer who is aligned with your brand (your target customers are following them) and that you have a good, high quality promotional strategy in place.
+There are plenty of businesses who have had huge success using Instagram influencers to promote services, digital products, books – all sorts, really.
+It doesn’t matter what you are promoting – what matters is finding an influencer who is aligned with your brand (your target customers are following them) and that you have a good, high-quality promotional strategy in place.

 What about using paid shoutout websites or other influencer brokers?

-How to pick a good influencer
+How to pick relevant influencers

 How to approach an influencer about a promotion